xcore/sw_motor_control/doc/quickstart/dsc-quickstart.rst

 Building the firmware
 ---------------------
+  Version 11.2 and later of the XMOS tools must be used to build and run the system.
+To use the XSCOPE feature to view data logged by a unit under test, an XTAG-2 interface must be used.
+This is supplied with the development kit.

   Once the software is configured as required, the system can be built by executing the following make command in an XMOS Tools Prompt.
 The command should be executed in the root directory, or the **app_dsc_demo** directory.